Nearest $\Omega$-stable matrix via Riemannian optimization: Introduction

 The paper is structured as follows.
 After some preliminaries concerning the distance from closed subsets of $\R^N$ (Section \ref{sec:distance}), in Section \ref{sec:complexsetup} we describe the theory underlying our method for complex matrices, while in Section \ref{sec:realsetup} we set up the slightly more involved theoretical background for real matrices.
+Section~\ref{sec:real2by2} deals with the $2\times 2$ case of the problem: we compute a closed-form solution for the cases $\Omega_H$ and $\Omega_S$.
 Section \ref{sec:gradient} describes the details of how to compute the gradient of the objective function in our reformulation of the problem, which is key for devising a practical algorithm.
-We then specialize to the cases of Hurwitz stability $\Omega=\Omega_H$ and of matrices with all real eigenvalues $\Omega=\R$: in Section \ref{sec:numexp}, we describe the results of some numerical experiments, comparing (with rather promising outcome) with existing methods in the case of Hurwitz stability.
+In Section \ref{sec:numexp}, we describe the results of some numerical experiments, comparing (with rather promising outcome) with existing methods.
 We finally draw some conclusions in Section \ref{sec:conclusions}.

 The code that we used for our numerical experiments is made publicly available from the repository \url{https://github.com/fph/nearest-omega-stable}.